|

 PORTUGUESE INDIA, 1952, Scott 479a

-COLOMBIA, 1968, the 39th Eucharistic Congress in Bogota, Scott C503
+COLOMBIA, 1968, the 39th Eucharistic Congress in Bogotá, Scott C503

 based on Gregorio Vasquez's painting of Xavier preaching

-INDIA, 1974, showing the sarcophagus and statue of the saint, Scott 647,
+INDIA, 1974, showing the sarcophagus and statue of the saint, Scott 647, and its FDI cover and cancels

-Xavier's sarcophagus crowns a marble monument, the gift of Cosmo III of Tuscany
+Xavier's sarcophagus crowns a marble monument, the gift of Cosmo III of Tuscany and executed by J.B.Foggini.

-Portuguese influence in Asia pictured Xavier on one of its stamps, Scott 607,
+, 1989, a mini-sheet honoring Portuguese influence in Asia pictured Xavier on one of its stamps, Scott 607,

-based on André Reinoso's painting (1619), St. Francis Xavier Calming
+based on André Reinoso's painting (1619), St. Francis Xavier Calming a Storm at Sea,

-which is at the Santa Casa de Misericórdia de Lisboa / Museu de São
+which is at the Santa Casa de Misericórdia de Lisboa / Museu de São Roque, Lisbon, Portugal

-PANAMA, Christmas of 1988, Scott 753
+, 1988, Christmas issue, Scott 753

-This painting by an unknown master shows The Virgin with Ignatius to the left
+This painting by an unknown master shows the Virgin with Ignatius to the left and Xavier to the right.

-BOLIVIA, Christmas of 1993, Xavier is at the bottom right in this painting
+BOLIVIA, 1993 Christmas issue, Xavier is at the bottom right in this painting of the Virgin and Child with Saints, Scott 901F.

-This stamp also appears on the souvenir sheet below
+This stamp also appears

-ST VINCENT & GRENADINES, 1993, a bicentennial of the Louvre souvenir
+ST VINCENT & GRENADINES, 1993, a bicentennial of the Louvre souvenir sheet, Scott 1779h

 (one of very many issued by various countries in the same format)

-shows this detail from Poussin's The Miracle of St. Francis Xavier (also
+shows this detail from Poussin's The Miracle of St. Francis Xavier (also shown).

-In 1641 Poussin received a commission from Sublet de Noyers, Superintendent of the Royal Factories of Louis XIII, to paint a great picture for the high altar of the Jesuit Novitiate.
+In 1641 Poussin received a commission from Sublet de Noyers, superintendent of the Royal Factories of Louis XIII, to paint a great picture for the high altar of the Jesuit novitiate.
 It is, in fact, the largest work executed by Poussin: Saint Francis Xavier returning to the life the daughter of an inhabitant of Kagoshima in Japan.
 Near the saint, the Jesuit brother Juan Fernández (also seen in the stamps below), moved by the miracle, falls to his knees and lifts his face to the sky.
 Each member of the family shows a different feeling: pain, gratitude, surprise.

 MACAO, 1993, Scott 705, and PORTUGAL, 1993, Scott 1965

 These religious are presumably the three Jesuit missionaries: St. Francis Xavier, Brother Juan Fernández, and Father Cosme de Torres, who left together from Goa for Japan on 17 April, 1549.
-They reached Japan on July 27, 1549 but went ashore at the city of Kagoshima in Japan only on 15 August 1549.Interestingly, the postmark below marks the 400th anniversary of his arrival in Japan on May 25, 1949 (the 24th year of the Showa Era), the same date that General Douglas MacArthur made a statement in Tokyo "on the 400th anniversary of St. Francis Xavier's pilgrimage to Japan."
+They reached Japan on July 27, 1549 but went ashore at the city of Kagoshima in Japan only on 15 August 1549.
+Interestingly, the postmark below marks the 400th anniversary of his arrival in Japan on May 25, 1949 (the 24th year of the Showa Era), the same date that General Douglas MacArthur made a statement in Tokyo "on the 400th anniversary of St. Francis Xavier's pilgrimage to Japan."

 VATICAN, 16 March 2006, the triple Jesuit Jubilee year, Scott 1324